 Neem oil is bio-degradable and it does not accumulate in the soil or plants regardless of the number of times you use it.
 It is generally safe to use around humans and pets.
 Studies have shown that ingesting plant leaves that have been sprayed with neem oil does not cause any permanent harm on mammals.
 Neem has been used as bio-pesticide in India for more than 100 years, and has been reported as generally safe on humans and animals.

 Why choose Pure Cold-Pressed Neem Oil

-What makes neem oil most effective as a bio-pesticide is this compound called "Azadirachtin" that is found mostly in the neem seeds.
+What makes neem oil most effective as a bio-pesticide is this natural compound called "Azadirachtin" that is found mostly in the neem seeds.
 When buying Neem Oil, look for the "Pure Cold-pressed Neem Oil" variant.
 In a cold-pressed extraction process, neem oil is obtained by pressing or crushing the seeds or subjecting it to a certain regulated low temperature in order to extract the oil.
-Pure cold-pressed neem oil is the highest quality because it preserves most of the beneficial compounds found in neem seeds, particularly the "azadirachtin".
+Pure cold-pressed neem oil is the highest quality because it preserves most of the beneficial compounds that are mostly found in neem seeds, particularly "azadirachtin".

 How to Use Neem Oil